suvelocity/challengeme/README.md

-THAT BRANCH SHOULD ALWAYS WORK (with npm start at the ./client, and npm run dev at the ./server), ONLY PULL REQUESTS , NO PUSH OR WORKING ON THAT BRANCH
+THAT BRANCH SHOULD ALWAYS WORK (with npm start at the ./client, and npm run dev at the ./server), ONLY PULL REQUESTS , NO PUSH OR WORKING ON THAT BRANCH </br>

-BRANCH OUT!!
+BRANCH OUT!!</br>

-example
-"feauture-test"
+example: "feature-test" </br> </br>

-branch out from dev or the branch that you need
+branch out from dev or the branch that you need</br>
-PAY ATTENSION to create Pull Request to dev/your base branch and not to main
+PAY ATTENTION to create Pull Request to dev/your base branch and not to main

 ## setting the envioremnt